kylest0kes/progressive-budget/README.md

 ## Description

 With this Progressive Budget Application, the user is able to add expenses and deposits to their budget with or without a connection.
-When entering tr
+When entering transactions offline, the user will populate the total once brought back online.

 ## Table of Contents